 To the extent that the employer funds more than the required contribution, the actuary calculates the amount that may be added to the credit balance.

-The final section of the Schedule SB addresses 2010 funding relief.
+Part IX, the final section of the Schedule SB, addresses funding relief.
 This section of the schedule is unlikely to apply to small Defined Benefit Plans.
 This specific funding relief allowed for alternative amortization of any unfunded liabilities.
 Specifically, employers could have elected a 15-year amortization rather than a 7-year schedule (for calendar year plans, the 2022 plan year and subsequent plan years will use a 15-year amortization).
-The 2010 relief also permitted a 2-year interest-only option followed by a 7-year amortization.
+This funding relief also permitted a 2-year interest-only option followed by a 7-year amortization.

 Do you need to file a Schedule SB?
 If you have a Defined Benefit Plan, you probably do.
 The good news is your actuary should coordinate and complete the filing.